sly2791/escalera/README.md

 # escalera
-here are some files for the city of escalera mexico for redm make sure you download all the files so you can extract them thanks to ned for the help with github come visit us at https://discord.gg/BDs5jNz6 installation leave fxmanifest, readme, and oob in escalera folder make a new folder called stream and put everything else in it
+here are some files for the city of escalera mexico for redm make sure you place the file in the right folders thanks to ned for the help with github come visit us at https://discord.gg/BDs5jNz6 installation leave fxmanifest, readme, and oob in escalera folder make a new folder called stream and put everything else in it